This article was updated on 10 June 2019.

 Depending on how much you intend to invest each month, and the counters you want to invest in, you may find one provider to be more suitable for you than others.
 Choose the one that best fits your needs.

-RSS plans are a convenient way to get started investing, since they are automatic and affordable (at $100 a month, even NSFs and students can invest through them), they are not the only way that you can invest.
+RSS plans are a convenient way to get started investing, since they are automatic and affordable (from as little as $100 a month, even NSFs and students can invest through them).

-As you build up your investing knowledge over time, you may prefer to buy stocks that are not offered by any of the four RSS plans.
-You may also want to start timing the market so you only invest when you deem the prices to be attractive.
+As you build up your investing knowledge and confidence over time, you may prefer to buy stocks that are not offered by any of the three RSS providers.
+You may also want to start allocating a small part of your investment portfolio to timing the market so you only invest when you deem the prices to be attractive.

-The point here is that even though RSS plans are a good way to get started with investing, you should strive to build up your investing knowledge as you advance in your investing journey, as opposed to just sticking to investing using only RSS plans.
+The point here is that even though RSS plans are a good way to start your investing journey, you should strive to gradually build up your investing knowledge, as opposed to just sticking to investing using only RSS plans.

 RSS Plans Are NOT Risk-Free